marinebon/info-mb/prep/plot_caption/pennate_diatoms.md

- A warm water event known as the "Blob", caused a wide-spread bloom of domoic acid-producing pennate diatoms.
+In 2015 there was a wide-spread bloom of domoic acid-producing pennate diatoms.